2023 Nagaland Legislative Assembly election: Candidates

 For the 60 seats in the Nagaland Legislative Assembly, a total of 184 candidates submitted their nominations.
+At least 21 constituencies witnessed a three-way contest.
+Four women candidates were also fielded by various parties.

 Based on their affidavits submitted to the Election Commission of India, The Morung Express, a leading newspaper in Nagaland, revealed that 104 candidates were crorepati (net assets over ₹10 million).
 The huge income and asset disparity between the candidates showed that the richest candidate was worth ₹137 crore (Sukhato A. Sema), and the poorest had just ₹5251 (T. Ngampai Konyak).
 While 16 of the 20 BJP candidates were crorepati, 34 from the NDPP were in the bracket.